 Now the biennial budget bill (HB 96) moves to the Ohio Senate.
 Please take a moment now to call and email members of the Senate Finance Committee and urge them to protect the Ohio Housing Trust Fund!
 We are asking the legislature to take the time necessary to understand the full implications of this unvetted proposal by removing the House’s amendment and creating a study committee to thoroughly evaluate the OHTF.

-The Senate will likely have public testimony on the budget during the weeks of May 5 and May 12 before making their revisions and passing the budget in June.
-The House and Senate will then have to agree on final changes before sending it to Gov. DeWine by June 30, and the governor can veto provisions he doesn’t like.
+The Senate will have public testimony on the budget during the weeks of May 5 and May 12 before making their revisions and passing the budget in June.
+The House and Senate then have to agree on final changes before sending it to Gov. DeWine by June 30, and the governor can veto provisions he doesn’t like.
 So please start contacting your senators now!

 Here are some basic facts to highlight in your communications with legislators.
-For more specific talking points for homeless services providers, affordable housing developers, and home repair agencies, download here.
+For more specific talking points on homeless services, affordable housing development, and emergency home repair, download here.

 • Homeless Crisis Response Program (HCRP)